News

 -

-Clearing the Path: New fund eases financial barriers for Divinity students
+Clearing the Path: new fund eases financial barriers for Divinity students

 NASHVILLE, Tenn. — April 1, 2026 — Vanderbilt University Divinity School has received a generous commitment from an anonymous donor family to establish the Clearing the Path Fund, created to help current Divinity students navigate unexpected financial challenges while continuing their theological education and formation.
 The Clearing the… Read MoreMar.
 25, 2026